gold-xau-news-045.jpg

 If inflation begins cooling in the coming months, expectations for rate cuts could return and help gold stabilize.
 Until then, the precious metal may continue experiencing sharp swings as markets react to economic data and changing interest rate expectations.

-Risk Warning: This article represents only the author’s views and is provided for informational purposes only.
-It does not constitute investment advice, investment research, or a recommendation to trade, nor does it represent the stance of the Markets.com platform.
+Risk Warning: This article is provided for informational purposes only and does not constitute investment advice, investment research, or a recommendation to trade.
+The views expressed are those of the author and do not necessarily reflect the position of Markets.com.
 When considering shares, indices, forex (foreign exchange), and commodities for trading and price predictions, remember that trading CFDs involves a significant degree of risk and may not be suitable for all investors.
 Leveraged products can result in capital loss.
 Past performance is not indicative of future results.
 Before trading, ensure you fully understand the risks involved and consider your investment objectives and level of experience.
-Trading cryptocurrency CFDs and spread bets is restricted for all UK retail clients.
+Cryptocurrency CFD trading restrictions may apply depending on jurisdiction.

 Latest news

-Tuesday, 12 May 2026
+Tuesday, 30 June 2026

 Indices

-Tuesday, 12 May 2026
+Tuesday, 30 June 2026

 Indices